DumpsterDave/FS22_BuildingSnap/readme.md

 ## Translations
 Building Snap is currently available in the following languages:
 - English
+- German
+- French
+- Japanese

-Please get it touch with me if you would like to assis in adding addition translations
+Please get in touch with me if you would like to assist in adding additional translations

 ## Support
 Please use the GitHub issue tracker for reporting issues.